matsunagalab/differentiable_BTR/README.md

-# differentiable blind tip reconstruction
+# Differentiable blind tip reconstruction

 This repository contains Jupyter notebooks for differentiable blind tip reconstruction used in Matsunaga et al. (2022).